dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Got back started on the 1 hour a day (never went away, just stopped posting) and really started to dig in to Python.

 **Thoughts:** It has been quite a stretch since I last posted so I can either restart the 100 days or just continue.
 I decided to continue and pick up where I left off.

+### Day 42: 5 Aug 2019

+**Today's Progress**: Really digging into Python, I think I found my muse :).
+Now just to keep it up.

+**Thoughts:** Joined a paid Python web based forum.
+Hoping to be able to keep myself motivated thru the slow days.